mifi/cloudwatch-winston/README.md

 - Tries very hard to deliver messages, even in case of errors
 - Does not fail or break when losing internet connection
+- Does not implement the complex and error-prone *sequence token* logic (no longer needed)
 - Follows [AWS strict logging rules](https://docs.aws.amazon.com/AmazonCloudWatchLogs/latest/APIReference/API_PutLogEvents.html)
+- Truncates long messages (handling UTF-8 characters correctly)
-- Customisable memory buffer size
+- Customisable memory buffer size, prevents memory overrun by dropping logs when queue is full
-- Does not implement the complex and error-prone *sequence token* logic (not longer needed)
+- Logs to CloudWatch when messages have been truncated or dropped due to full queue
 - Cleans up resources when Winston closes the Transport
+- Auto-creates log group and stream (optional)
 - AWS SDK v3
-- Auto-creates log group and stream (optional)

 ## Usage